manuelkiessling/manuel.kiessling.net/content/getting-rid-of-temporary-failures-in-name-resolution-on-aws-ec2.md

 ---
 date: 2022-01-22T16:37:00+01:00
 lastmod: 2022-01-22T16:37:00+01:00
-title: "Getting rid of temporary failures in name resolution on AWS EC2"
+title: "Getting rid of temporary failures in name resolution on Amazon Elastic Compute Cloud"
-description: "The applications on our EC2-based virtual machines started to show repeatedly show 'temporary failure in name resolution' errors.
-Here is how we identified and solved this problem."
+description: "The applications on our EC2-based virtual machines started to repeatedly show 'temporary failure in name resolution' errors.
+Here is how we solved this problem."
 authors: ["manuelkiessling"]
 slug: 2022/01/22/getting-rid-of-temporary-failures-in-name-resolution-on-aws-ec2
 lang: en